Parents Denied Access To Kids Continue To Seek Solutions

 Can You Travel with Your Children after Separation?

 Yes, parents can travel with children after separation.
 Going out on vacation with children is fun, but, in this case, there are legal implications.
-Even if the transit is to the next state, it is advisory to keep a tab on things like parenting agreements.
+Even if the transit is to the next state, it is advised to keep a tab on things like parenting agreements.

 Following Travel Guidelines